Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Introductory example: Clifford-deformed surface codes from abelian higher-form symmetries

 Notice that the symmetry operators considered here act on all matter degrees of freedom $\mc H^\msf v$, $\msf v\in\msf V(\Lambda)$, simultaneously.
-Such a global $G$ symmetry is in modern jargon known as an \emph{invertible global 0-form} symmetry~\cite{Gaiotto14}.
-Here and below, for $q=0,1$, a `q-form' operator is a \emph{topological} operator that acts non-trivially only on a codimension q submanifold of the spatial manifold, i.e. the two-torus.
+Such a global $G$ symmetry is in modern jargon referred to as an \emph{invertible global 0-form} symmetry~\cite{Gaiotto14}.

+Here and below, for $q=0,1$, a \emph{q-form} operator is a \emph{topological} operator that acts non-trivially only on a codimension q submanifold of the spatial manifold, i.e. the two-dimensional torus.
 The case of the $\bigotimes_\msf v u_g^\msf v$ symmetry operators then naturally corresponds to $q=0$.